WELCOME TO MANGA UNIVERSITY!

-Our offices are in Kawaguchi City, 20 minutes north of Tokyo, in a renovated building that once was a traditional Japanese restaurant and watering hole.
+Our offices are in Kawaguchi City, 20 minutes north of Tokyo, in a sleek building that once served as a traditional Japanese restaurant.
 While the kitchen and dishwashing areas have been taken over by desks and computers, we left the private tatami dining rooms untouched, and now use them for meetings with our Japanese colleagues to make them feel completely at home.

 Pay us a visit!
-Download this file to fly to Manga University in Google Earth, and make sure to turn on the photorealistic 3D buildings layer to take the campus tour in full 3D.
+Download this file to fly to Manga University in Google Earth — and be sure to turn on the photorealistic three-dimensional buildings layer to take the campus tour in full 3D.

 Glenn Kardy is the founder and CEO of Japanime.
 Glenn's background is in journalism (San Francisco-style), and has worked as both a reporter and an editor for major newspapers on both sides of the Pacific.
 He has lived in Japan since 1995.

 Glenn founded Japanime in 1998 as an anime goods and toy shop to bring the fun of Japanese culture overseas.
 After watching people develop an interest in Japan through comics and animation, Glenn returned to his roots — journalism and publishing — and the Manga University imprint was born.